giordano/Cuba.jl/README.md

 julia> Pkg.add("Cuba")
 ```

-Older versions are also available for Julia 0.4 and 0.5.
+Older versions are also available for Julia 0.4-0.6.

 Usage
 -----